 The read-aloud feature not only engages and motivates auditory learners, but improves vocabulary, comprehension, information processing skills, and attention span.

 Students stay engaged even when they come across words they may not understand.
-They simply highlight the word and chose the dictionary option to get the definition, and optional image (if available), and have the word read to them.
+They simply highlight the word and choose the dictionary option to get the definition, and optional image (if available), and have the word read to them.
 A benefit when they’re learning complex career terminology.

 Reduce visual stress on students with reading disabilities – including students with dyslexia and other learning disabilities – through the use of screen mask overlays.